United States Soccer Federation: Men

-The professional first-division league in North America is Major League Soccer, which as of the 2025 season has 27 teams in the U.S. and 3 in Canada.
-The league began an aggressive expansion in 2017, with the goal of adding at least eight clubs.
+As of 2026, Major League Soccer is the only Division 1 soccer league.
+The 2026 season included 27 teams in the U.S. and 3 in Canada.
+The league began an aggressive expansion in 2017 with the goal of adding at least eight clubs.
 That effort has resulted in the addition of the following ten clubs: Atlanta United FC (2017), Minnesota United FC (2017), Los Angeles FC (2018), FC Cincinnati (2019), Inter Miami CF (2020), Nashville SC (2020), Austin FC (2021), Charlotte FC (2022), St. Louis City SC (2023), and San Diego FC (2025).
 The league operates as a single-entity league, which means MLS, and not the individual teams, holds the contracts on players.

+On February 13, 2025, USL announced a plan to create a new Division 1 league named USL Premier to compete alongside MLS. to start in 2028.
+As of 2025, four USL clubs have officially announced their application: Louisville City FC, North Carolina FC, Pittsburgh Riverhounds SC and Sporting Club Jaxsonville.
+Detroit City FC and Sacramento Republic FC have initiated stadium projects with the intent to meet the capacity requirements, while 3 additional USLC clubs, Birmingham Legion FC, Miami FC, and Oakland Roots SC, meet both the market population and capacity requirements.
+In addition to promoting within, the USL is actively recruiting and accepting applications for additional clubs outside of its system.

-The one sanctioned second-division men's outdoor soccer league is the USL Championship (USLC).
-Previously, the second North American Soccer League had second-division status, sharing it with the USL in the 2017 season, but the NASL was denied second-division sanctioning for 2018 due to considerable instability in the league; the league effectively folded at that time.
+The only sanctioned Division II men's outdoor soccer league is USL Championship (USLC).
+The USL Championship was sanctioned as Division III league from 2011 to 2016 before becoming provisionally sanctioned as a Division II league for 2017 and receiving full Division II sanctioning in 2018.
+Previously, the second North American Soccer League (NASL) had second-division status, sharing it with the USL in the 2017 season, but the NASL was denied second-division sanctioning for 2018 due to considerable instability in the league; the league effectively folded at that time.

-The USLC was sanctioned as the United States' lone Division II men's outdoor soccer league in 2018.
-Formed in 2010 as a result of the merger of the former USL First Division and USL Second Division, the USL Championship was sanctioned as Division III league from 2011 to 2016 before becoming provisionally sanctioned as a Division II league for 2017, and receiving full Division II sanctioning in 2018.

-The USL Championship has expanded almost threefold since its first season in 2011 to include 35 teams in the 2020 season, with the league divided into two conferences, Eastern and Western.
-The USLC is the world's largest Division II professional league by number of teams.
-Since 2014, the valuation of USL Championship clubs has increased fivefold.
-In revenue, 2018 Championship clubs saw a 28% increase over 2017 numbers on an average of ticketing, sponsorship, merchandise, and ancillary revenue generation.

-The USLC also holds a broadcast agreement with ESPN that sees 20 regular season games televised nationally on ESPN2, ESPNews and ESPN Deportes in addition to national broadcast of the USL Championship Final, which in 2019 was aired on both ESPN2 and ESPN Deportes.
-The league's remaining regular season games are broadcast nationally on ESPN+, with 22 of the Championship's clubs also holding local broadcast agreements.
-The USL Championship's broadcast agreement was made possible in large part by a major investment by USL with league technology partner Vista Worldlink to establish a USL Broadcast Center out of Fort Lauderdale, Fla.